GSA/digitalgov.gov/content/resources/spanish-language-style-guide-and-glossaries-grammar.md

 ---
 slug: spanish-language-style-guide-and-glossaries/spanish-language-style-guide-and-glossaries-grammar
 date: 2014-02-07 5:16:19 -0400
-title: 'Spanish Language Style Guide and Glossaries: Grammar'
+title: "Spanish Language Style Guide and Glossaries: Grammar"
-summary: 'Examples and explanations for words, phrases, acronyms, numbers, punctuation, capitalization, symbols, and more used in Spanish grammar.'
+summary: "Examples and explanations for words, phrases, acronyms, numbers, punctuation, capitalization, symbols, and more used in Spanish grammar."
 topics:
   - multilingual
 authors: